GergelyEva/Android-Lab/README.md

 Add new contacts, edit their details.

 <h5 align="left">Chat app</h5>
-File name: ChatAppFirebaseAuthenticationRelatimeDatabase
+File name: ChatAppFirebaseAuthenticationRelatimeDatabase <br>
-!This one was built using Firebase, instead of intents.
+!This one was built using Firebase, instead of intents. <br>

 Create a small chat between 2 users using intents.
 Use text-file, buttons etc. Use at least 3 different design elements.